maxmind/minfraud-api-java/README.md

 ## Usage ##

 To use this API, first create a new `WebServiceClient` object.
-The constructor takes your MaxMind user ID, license key, and an optional options array as arguments.
+The constructor takes your MaxMind account ID, license key, and an optional options array as arguments.
 For example:

 ```java